-Unless the world unites to decarbonise, carbon emissions and temperatures will continue to rise, and an increasingly climate-damaged economy will become the new normal, leaving South America one of the worst-affected regions on earth.
+Unless the world unites to decarbonize, carbon emissions and temperatures will continue to rise, and an increasingly climate-damaged economy will become the new normal, leaving South America one of the worst-affected regions on earth.
 But there is an alternative path.

 By 2070 the region could have 2 million more jobs than it otherwise would in a climate-damaged, emissions-intensive world.
 The net benefit of the transition could grow to 1 per cent of GDP in 2070–US $150 billion–a benefit that could increase with each subsequent year.

-Transforming South America’s economies to create a net-zero future will require a significant commitment of leadership, time, resources and coordination.
+Transforming South America’s economies to create a net-zero future will require a significant commitment of leadership, time, resources, and coordination.
 But it offers a path to a prosperous and low-emission future.
 This potential future avoids the worst impacts of climate change and creates sustainable long-term economic growth for South America and the world.